 To achieve Passivhaus standards, a building design must demonstrate, through use of the Passivhaus Planning Package (PHPP), airtightness testing, services commissioning, and construction evidence, that the criteria are met.

 The table below shows the key headline criteria.
-In addition, there are detailed criteria relating to specification.
+In addition, there are detailed criteria relating to optimal thermal comfort, user satisfaction, and low risk of damage from moisture accumulation.